 WARNING The leading cause of patient death or serious injury reported with the use of patient monitoring equipment is failure to respond to alarms notifying the user of an adverse change in patient condition.
-If you are relying on visual alarm notifications, maintain a clear line of sight and remain within 4 meters of the monitor.
+If you are relying on visual alarm notifications, maintain a clear line of sight and remain within 4 meters of the monitor or the central station.
 If you are relying on audio alarm notifications, make sure that you can hear audio alarms from where you are.
 Set the volume as needed considering the environment and ambient noise levels.
-Verify that the alarm is audible to a clinician working at the maximum distance from the monitor.
+Verify that the alarm is audible to a clinician working at the maximum distance from the monitor or central station.